Rannaji/Calculator-project/README.md

 # Calculator-project

-This Projects contain a Python file which is my Calculator Project
+This projects contain a python file which is my calculator project